uom-hands-on-workshop/workshops/_build/html/_sources/topics/activities_rch.md

 ```
 2.  **Polishing session plan**
 ```
-Expand and format the CPR lesson plan into a detailed teaching guide for a clinical educator.
+Expand and format the CPR teaching session into a detailed lesson plan for a clinical educator.
 Use clear section headings:

 -Title
 -Target Learners